leprechaun-dao/liquidation-hook/README.md

 $ forge script script/Deploy.s.sol:DeployScript --rpc-url <your_rpc_url> --private-key <your_private_key>
 ```

+## Integration with Liquidation Bot

+This hook system is designed to work seamlessly with the Leprechaun Liquidation Bot, an off-chain solution that can monitor positions and trigger liquidations.
+The liquidation bot:

+1. **Monitors**: Scans for underwater positions using the protocol's Lens contract
+2. **Analyzes**: Evaluates whether liquidations would be profitable
+3. **Executes**: Calls the FlashLiquidationHook to perform the liquidation

+The bot supports:
+- Deployment as a standalone service
+- Serverless deployment with Vercel Functions
+- REST API endpoints for integration with other systems

+For bot implementation details, see the [Liquidation Bot Repository](https://github.com/yourusername/liquidation-bot).

 ## Integration with Lending Protocols

 To integrate with a specific lending protocol: